Employer Branding at Events: Best Practices at Hiring Fairs, Hackathons, and More

 Ensure that guests feel welcome.
 Designate somebody to welcome guests upon arrival.
 Put yourself in the shoes of a jobseeker entering a completely unfamiliar environment, who, above all else, wants to avoid doing anything wrong as a guest of your office.
 What could be worse than showing up and having absolutely no idea where to go or whom to talk to?

 Be thoughtful about the experience you’re providing for your guests, especially when it comes to food and drink.
 That means vegan options, gluten-free options, and dairy-free options.
 (Also, be careful not to serve food that’ll leave attendees with bad breath!)
 And if you’re serving alcohol, ensure that you also have enjoyable non-alcoholic options on the offer — not just water.

 Get as much info from RSVPs as possible.
 Use your event’s RSVP page to collect intel on attendees, without of course going so far overboard that they’ll abandon the page.
 Why are they attending the event?
 What are they interested in learning more about?
 What’s their career background and experience level?
-Additionally, keep an eye on how guests are portraying your event and office space on social media.
-(One oft-forgotten platform to monitor: Foursquare.)
+And be sure to keep an eye on how guests are portraying your event and office space on social media platforms like Facebook, Google Maps, and Foursquare.

 Follow up right away.
 This one’s simple, but perhaps often overlooked: email every guest a thank you note for attending, and open up the window for further communication and engagement.